Friedrich Paulus: Capitulation

 The main entrance to the cellar was closed and guarded by the Soviet soldiers.
 An officer, the head of the guards, allowed me and the driver to go out and get the car ready.
 Climbing out of the cellar, I stood dumbfounded.
 Soviet and German soldiers, who just a few hours earlier had been shooting at one another, now stood quietly together in the yard.
 They were all armed, some with weapons in their hands, some with them over their shoulders.

 My God, what a contrast between the two sides!
 The German soldiers, ragged and in light coats, looked like ghosts with hollow, unshaven cheeks.
 The Red Army fighters looked fresh and wore warm winter uniforms.
 Involuntarily I remembered the chain of unfortunate events which had prevented me from sleeping for so many nights.
 The appearance of the Red Army soldiers seemed symbolic.
 At 9.00 sharp the HQ commander of the 6th Army arrived to take the commander of the vanquished German 6th Army and its staff towards the rear.
 The march towards the Volga had ended.

+Paulus later claimed that he had not surrendered.
+He said that he had been taken by surprise.
+He denied that he was the commander of the remaining northern pocket in Stalingrad and refused to issue an order in his name for them to surrender.

-On 2 February 1943, the remainder of the Sixth Army capitulated.
+On 2 February 1943, the remainder of the Sixth Army, in the Northern Pocket, capitulated.
 Upon finding out about Paulus's "surrender", Hitler flew into a rage and vowed never to appoint another field marshal again.
 In fact, he went on to appoint another seven field marshals during the last two years of the war.
 Speaking about the surrender of Paulus, Hitler told his staff:

 In peacetime Germany, about 18,000 or 20,000 people a year chose to commit suicide, even without being in such a position.
 Here is a man who sees 50,000 or 60,000 of his soldiers die defending themselves bravely to the end.
 How can he surrender himself to the Bolshevists?!